 You need to fulfill the following conditions to be eligible: you contributed for less than 5 years to the German pension system, you no longer reside in Germany or one of the contract state, your last contribution was done more than 24 months ago & you don’t have the option to make voluntary contributions into the system.

 As a rule of thumb, you can hope to receive 9,35% of your gross income as an employee.
+But some other factors may apply the actual sum.

 Once the 24 months waiting period is over, it can take 2 to 6 months after you submitted your application to have the money transferred to your bank account.
 Transferring to bank account located abroad takes several extra-weeks.